BojoteX/DashBreeze/README.md

 # DashBreeze

 DashBreeze is a SimHub plugin designed to control fans based on your simulator's speed telemetry data, simulating the feeling of wind rushing against your face.
+This is the software component only, you still require the DashBreeze control unit + fans which you can purchase online.
+If you do NOT want to use the Dashbreeze control unit you can still use this plugin with your own Arduino device using the sketch provided in the Hardware directory.

 ## Features